 7. Tokyo, Japan

-Contributed by Victoria of Victoria Alao
+Contributed by Victoria Alao

 What I love about Tokyo is that it’s such a big city, there’s SO much to do and each neighbourhood like Akihabara, Shibuya & Shinjuku is almost like a downtown of its own.
 So there are many different pockets of downtown which I love.
 Also each neighbourhood has something unique and beautiful to offer.
 For example, there are some neighbourhoods that are really great for Anime fans with lots of Anime and novelty stores, Some neighbourhoods have lots of shrines, some with the cute-sy Harajuku vibes.
 There’s something different for everyone in Japan!